Kur0dono/Chat-Application/README.md

 Direct & Group Chats: Connect with friends in one-on-one conversations or collaborate in dynamic group environments.

-Media Sharing: Easily send and receive images, videos, and audio messages within your chats.
+Media Sharing: Easily send and receive images within your chats.

 User & Group Profiles: Manage your profile and group details, including custom profile pictures.